npm-wharf/hikaru/README.md

 ## Aliasing Clusters and Caching Credentials

 *If* you are comfortable storing cluster credentials in your home directory, you can use hikaru's `login` command to alias a kubernetes cluster endpoint and the auth information under an alias.
-This will allow you to use the alias argument (`--alias` or `-a`) so that you won't have to provide the url, auth or even version argument to each of the other commands
+This will allow you to use the alias argument (`--alias` or `-a`) so that you won't have to provide the url, or the auth argument to each of the other commands

 ```shell
 hikaru alias \